MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-version-history-settings-work.md

 ## Trimming Existing Versions from Sites or Libraries

-As a SharePoint Site Administrator, you can trim existing versions on your sites to reduce the version storage footprint of your site or align existing version storage with updated version history limits by scheduling a job to trim existing versions.
+As a SharePoint Site Administrator, you can trim existing versions on your sites to reduce the version storage footprint of your site or align existing version storage with updated **Version history limits** by scheduling a job to trim existing versions.

 Trimming existing versions is performed in the following sequence of steps: